microsoft/PowerToys/README.md

 We also worked extensively with the community to build an updated settings menu UI.
 This UI update takes advantage of the latest styling elements to provide users with a refreshed, modern experience navigating the various utilities and their settings.

-An experimental version of PowerToys (v0.46) will be released the 2nd week of September and will include an updated version of Video Conference Mute.
+An experimental version of [PowerToys (v0.46)](https://github.com/microsoft/PowerToys/releases/tag/v0.46.0) was released the week of September 13th.
+Download and install it to try out the latest improvements to our Video Conference Mute utility!
+All updates from the v0.45.0 release will still apply in v0.46.0.

 #### Highlights from v0.45